The NHSBT/PHE epidemiology unit scans publications for emerging infection news relevant to blood, tissue and organ

 - National Travel Health Network and Centre (NaTHNaC) clinical updates

-- European Centre for Disease Prevention and Control (ECDC) news and epidemiological updates
+- European Centre for Disease Prevention and Control (ECDC) weekly reports, risk assessments, and epidemiological updates

 - Program for Monitoring Emerging Diseases (ProMED) outbreak and news alerts

 - peer reviewed literature

 Relevant items are collated into a monthly listing for the Chair of the UK Standing Advisory Committee on Transfusion Transmitted Infection (SACTTI).
-The chair of SACTTI receives early warning communications or other reports deemed urgent as they arise.
+The chair of SACTTI also receives early warning communications or other reports deemed urgent as they arise.

 These monthly listings, alongside other sources of information, are reviewed by SACTTI and may lead to further risk assessment and changes to the donor selection guidelines, or other blood safety measures, where necessary.